Abraham Papali'i

 Papali'i's first professional club in either code was the New Zealand Warriors.
 He featured for the Warriors in the National Youth Competition and NSW Cup, but did not feature for the senior team before leaving for the Sydney Roosters in 2014.
 Papali'i stayed with the Roosters for two seasons before joining semi-professional side Lézignan.
 With Lézignan, he contested the final of the 2016–17 Elite One Championship before returning home to New Zealand.
 In New Zealand, Papali'i began playing amateur rugby union at club level.
 His form attracted the attention of the Bay of Plenty Steamers, who became his first professional side in the 15-man code.
 After impressing with the Steamers as they earned promotion, Papali'i was signed by Connacht in July 2020.
-In 2022 it was announced that he would be leaving Connacht for CA Brive who compete in the FrenchTop 14.
+In 2022 it was announced that he would be leaving Connacht for CA Brive who compete in the French Top 14.